-Share & Care was established in 2006 to address a growing need for affordable companionship and practical help for elderly people.
-Share & Care offers help to the elderly, and people with disabilities, across London and throughout the mainland UK.
-We are members of Homeshare UK and are fully compliant with its Quality Assurance Framework; by using Share & Care Homeshare you can be assured that you will experience a high quality, and yet personal, service.
+Share and Care Homeshare was established in 2006 to address a growing need for affordable companionship and practical help.
+Share and Care offers help to the elderly, families and people with disabilities, across London and throughout mainland UK.
+We are members of Homeshare UK and are fully compliant with its Quality Assurance Framework; by using Share and Care Homeshare you can be assured that you will experience a high quality, and yet personal, service.

 While there are many options for people needing personal care, few help to alleviate loneliness and give the on-going companionship that sharing a home can give.
 Homeshare is an affordable solution offering practical help and support which can typically be very expensive if sought through separate channels.

-Share & Care is committed to offering a bespoke, personal and professional service.
-Our Sharers are matched as closely as possible with our Homeowners to ensure that a friendship and mutual respect can develop, while also ensuring that safeguards exist.
-We are proud that our clients reward us by recommending us and, although we are keen to grow and promote the concept of homeshare across the UK, we are committed to ensuring we maintain our high standards, giving personal attention, support and the careful introductions of Homeowners to potential Sharers.
+Share and Care is committed to offering an affordable, personal and professional service.
+Our Sharers are matched as closely as possible with our Householders to ensure that a friendship and mutual respect can develop, while also ensuring that safeguards exist.
+We are proud that our clients reward us by recommending us and, whilst we are keen to grow and promote the concept of homeshare across the UK, we are also committed to ensuring we maintain our high standards of giving personal attention and support to all our clients.

-About Amanda Clarke – Director Share & Care, Board member and Trustee of Shared Lives Plus
+Amanda Clarke – Director of Share and Care, Board member and Trustee of Shared Lives Plus

 Homeshare is a growing sector of Shared Lives Plus.
 The Homeshare UK website www.HomeshareUK.org was launched in November 2016 providing online information for potential participants and an online shared portal for network members working across the UK and ROI.